 A DMS reduces your paper dependency.
 You save money spent directly on printing (paper, ink, machine maintenance), but also reduce the ancillary costs of handling all that paper — shipping (envelopes, postage), and storage (file cabinets, file folders, room rental).

-With a document management system, the time (and labor cost) used to manage documents is redirected toward more purposeful activities.
+With a enterprise document management system, the time (and labor cost) used to manage documents is redirected toward more purposeful activities.
 Whether you’re a startup or a thriving corporation, saving money is always a bonus.

 3. A Document Management System Protects Your Documents